Web address of this article is http://sfhelp.org/sf/facts.htm

 stepfamily statistics, go

-To raise your awareness, rank yourself now: on a scale of one (I know
+To begin, rank yourself now: on a scale of one (I know

 expert) I am now a ___.

-This YouTube clip previews what you'll read in this article:
+video previews what you'll read in this article.
+The video mentions eight

 (not statistics) about typical multi-home stepfamilies.
 Step-people and

-their supporters need to appreciate all these facts in order to make
+their supporters need to know these facts to form

 Few couples are motivated to learn these facts before committing to form or